Unit 1: General Claim Submission Guidelines

 • Another party or payer is not responsible for payment.

-If Highmark West Virginia advises a provider or member in advance of the provision of a service that: (1) the service is covered under the member’s plan; (2) the member is eligible; And (3) via pre-certification or pre-authorization, the service is medically necessary, then we will pay a clean claim under the Act for the service unless:
+If Highmark West Virginia advises a provider or member in advance of the provision of a service that: (1) the service is covered under the member’s plan; (2) the member is eligible; AND (3) via pre-certification or pre-authorization, the service is medically necessary, then we will pay a clean claim under the Act for the service unless:

 • The claim documentation clearly fails to support the claim as originally pre- certified or pre-authorized;